Adamskoullos/Nuxt-Guide/13-VueX-Overview.md

 # VueX Overview

-The `store` folder contains the store and all store module for the application.
+The `store` folder contains the store modules for the application.
 There is no manual configuration, once a file is created within this folder Nuxt automates the configuration.

 A store with a single file uses `index.js` and contains: